 I like real estate crowdfunding the best for building passive income because it combines the ability to generate 100% passive income with owning a tangible asset.

-Money Just Does Come To You As An Accredited Investor
+Money Doesn’t Just Come To You As An Accredited Investor

 The funny assumption some people make about being an accredited investor is that money just comes to you.
 Some believe that you’re automatically going to get richer just because you are an accredited investor.
 This is simply not true.